Naturhistoriska/birdscanner/README.md

 **Note:** as a default, only target scaffolds with plast hits longer than 200 bp will be used in consecutive steps.
-Depending on the quality of the genomes, the user may want to lower this theshold (by changing the `ALILENGTH` parameter in the main [`Makefile`](Makefile)).
+Depending on the quality of the genomes, the user may want to lower this threshold (by changing the `ALILENGTH` parameter in the main [`Makefile`](Makefile)).
 We have used a value of '50' with some success.

 ##### 6. When finished, submit the next:

     [user@rackham1 slurm]$ sbatch hmmer.slurm.sh

-This step will attempt to submit several slurm jobs to the scheduler, one for each genome.
+This step will attempt to submit several SLURM jobs to the scheduler, one for each genome.
 This step is probably time consuming.
 A final report (as well as any error messages) are printed to the file `hmmer.err`.

 ##### 7. When finished, submit the last:

     [user@rackham1 slurm]$ sbatch parsehmmer.slurm.sh

-This step will attempt to parse the results from hmmer and create separate folders with found genomic regions in the `birdscanner/out` folder, one for each genome.
+This step will attempt to parse the results from HMMer and create separate folders with found genomic regions in the `birdscanner/out` folder, one for each genome.
 A final report (as well as any error messages) are printed to the file `parsehmmer.err`.

 ##### 8. Results

 Individual gene files (fasta format) for each `genome` are written to the folder `out/<genome>_nhmmer_output/`.

 ##### 9. Clean up (optional)